mcclowes/CG_Summative/README.md

 + Construct a virtual camera and proper light source(s), allowing 3D objects and the virtual environment to be visualised properly.
 + Include simple interaction mechanisms (e.g. using hotkeys), allowing a user to examine the 3D environment by changing the orientation or the position of the virtual camera and to induce changes to dynamic objects.

-My scene contains a variety of both static and dynamic objects.
+My scene contains a variety of static objects, from the walls of the room itself to the skybox visable through the room's windows.
+Also included are a variety of dynamic objects:
++ Blinds - Open and close, adjusting ambient lighting accordingly.
+Animated; transform shape.
++ A door - Open and close.
+Animated; rotate shape and translate to offset rotation.

 Transformation operations are present in both the generation of static objects